teliportme/remixvr/Readme.md

 4. Go inside the folder by running `cd remixVR`.
 5. Run `serve .`
 6. The application will be visible at `http://localhost:5000`.
+7. Select the options for the VR experience and click on submit.
+8. You can share the experience by sharing the url.